 I nicknamed the style of my car “gothic sci-fi” as I chose an all-black body with “pirate” skull wheels, purple/black tires, and a “jet pack” accessory kit.
 Here’s a look at it:

 Upon driving it around my house for a while, I found that the top speed of around 14mph is far too fast to be driving around inside a house, but perfect for moving around speedily outside.
 Apparently, I frightened my cat indoors as well – another reason to take it out.

 I also found that turning does not work as well as I would have liked.
 It seems that if I am telling the car to move forward or reverse, it doesn’t want to turn until I let up on the forward/back joystick and then press the left/right stick before proceeding.
 It’s a bit of an annoyance but not terrible.

-In the end the quality of the build is solid and I came away with a much more personalized car than I would have if I had spent $75 to get an off-the-shelf RC car at a toy store.
+In the end, the quality of the build is solid and I came away with much more personalized care than I would have if I had spent $75 to get an off-the-shelf RC car at a toy store.
 If you’re a fan of cars or remote control toys, I’d definitely recommend a trip to Ridemakerz, but be prepared to not leave under $50.

 One note: Don’t expect to walk out of the store and start driving your new RC car around Downtown Disney.
 It isn’t permitted.
 You can drive it around the store after you’ve purchased it but you’ll have to put away the controls before heading out into the Downtown Disney streets.

 Ridemakerz is a temporary “pop-up” store, currently scheduled to remain open throughout the summer.
 Afterward, if the business does well, the store may move to a permanent location elsewhere at Downtown Disney, just as it is currently doing following a successful test run in California’s version of the popular shopping area.

 For comments & suggestions on this article, click here.